warmspringwinds/pytorch-cpp/README.md

 application on GPU and avoid expensive transfer to CPU.
 See [this example](examples/read_allocated_gpu_memory.cpp).

-Conversion from other image types like OpenCV's ```mat``` to ```Tensor``` can be easily performed and all the post-processing can be done using numpy-lik optimized operations, thanks to [ATen](https://github.com/zdevito/ATen) library.
+Conversion from other image types like OpenCV's ```mat``` to ```Tensor``` can be easily performed and all the post-processing can be done using numpy-like optimized operations, thanks to [ATen](https://github.com/zdevito/ATen) library.
 See examples [here](examples/opencv_realtime_webcam_human_segmentation.cpp).

 ## Installation